 We have entered into an investment management agreement, or the Investment Management Agreement, with the Investment Adviser, an external adviser that manages our day-to-day operations.
-PennantPark Investment, through the Investment Adviser, manages day-to-day operations of and provides investment advisory services to each of our SBIC Funds under separate investment management agreements.
-We have also entered into an administration agreement, or the Administration Agreement, with the Administrator, which provides the administrative services necessary for us to operate.
-PennantPark Investment, through the Administrator, also provides similar services to each of our SBIC Funds under a separate administration agreement.
+PennantPark Investment, through the Investment Adviser, manages day-to-day operations of and provides investment advisory services to each of our SBIC Funds under separate investment agreements.
+We have also entered into an administration agreement, or the Administration Agreement, with the Administrator, which provides the administrative services to each of our SBIC Funds under a separate administration agreement.
 See Note 3.